New Hampshire Retirement Guide

 Searching for the best places to retire in New Hampshire?
 The useful data and viewpoints on this site will help you learn about the best places to retire in New Hampshire, including livable 55+ retirement communities where you can "live free or die".
-The Granite State had an estimated 1.3 million population in 2012.
+The Granite State had over 1.3 million population in 2015 with a median age (41.8) that is over 4 years higher than the national median.
 It has the White Mountains (Mount Washington is the tallest and most ferocious mountain in the northeast U.S.) and many beautiful lakes, including world famous Lake Winnipesaukee.
 The largest towns in the state are Nashua and Manchester.
 Concord is the capital.
 There are many beautiful rural towns sprinkled through the state.
 New Hampshire can actually be a suburb of Boston in its south, and is very rugged in the north with excellent skiing and mountaineering.
-The Wikipedia entry for New Hampshirehas more facts.
+The Wikipedia entry for New Hampshire has more facts.
+Updated Nov.
+2016.

 New Hampshire Climate

 The New Hampshire climate is called humid-continental.
 There are 4 seasons.
 Summers are mild and winters are cold with frequent snowstorm.
 In the north at least, big snowstorms are viewed as a good thing.